kyleturner/strangeloop/Notes.md

 ##Handy Javascript Also Included

 * _stepUp()_ and _stepUp()_ methods to increase the value of _n_
-* _valueAsNumber_ : converts string value to an actual number value
+* _valueAsNumber_ : converts string value to an actual number value.